bk7312/bk7312/README.md

 - 🔭 I’m currently working on creating an impressive portfolio (still a long way to go)!
 - 🌱 I’m currently learning front-end development and UI design.
-- 👯 I’m looking to collaborate on any open-source JS projects that aren't too big and complicated yet 😅.
+- 👯 I’m looking to collaborate on any open-source JS/TS projects that aren't too big and complicated yet 😅.
 - 🤔 I’m looking for help with transitioning to a front-end/fullstack developer career.
 - 💬 Ask me about anything!
 - 📫 How to reach me: You can find me on [LinkedIn](https://www.linkedin.com/in/bklim1/), or schedule a call on [Calendly](https://calendly.com/bk7312/call) and let's chat!